-At the date of authorisation of the financial statements, the Standards and Interpretations listed below were in issue but not yet effective.
-Unless otherwise stated below, the Group does not intend to adopt the standard early and the impact and potential effect of the revised Standards / Interpretations on the Group's financial statements are immatetial.
+In addition, at the date of authorisation of the financial statements, the following IASB Standards and IFRC Interpretations were on issue but not yet effective, and the Australian equivalent Standards and Interpretations had not been issued.
+Unless otherwise stated below, the Group does not intend to adopt the standard early and the impact and potential effect of the revised Standards / Interpretations on the Group's financial statements are immaterial.